Ready to dive into Tucson’s pizza scene? Or should we say “Tuscan?” (we shouldn’t).

 Paul Reyes and his pizza are now part of the Metal Arts Village familia and are set up just a few short steps from the Hop Shop’s front door.
 Reyes knew he had to install a proper oven in his new “culinary studio” to properly bake his more than a proper pizza, and gis search led him to one that uses propane and is custom-built in Italy.

 Picture this: you’re jamming to records in a super cool spot, chowing down on some of the tastiest pizza you’ve ever had.
 Sounds pretty epic, right?
-That’s Falora for ya.
-You gotta try their mushroom pizza, hot bread, and zucchini salad.
-Trust me, it’s not just the pizza that’s got people talking.
-And the best part?
-The staff are speedy and super friendly.
+That’s Falora for you.
+We highly recommend the El Fauxrizo — topped with house-made vegan chorizo, plant-based mozzarella, black beans, corn, cilantro lime crema, and scallions.
+It’s not just the pizza that’s got people talking either.
+Their staff and the music are also always on point when it comes to setting a vibe.

 You wouldn’t expect to find authentic Italian pizza in a Tucson strip mall, but Fiamme Pizza Napoletana is full of surprises.
 They’re all about the real Italian deal, importing ingredients straight from Italy.
 The result?
 Pizza that’ll have you saying “Mamma mia!” in no time.
 You’ve gotta try their Pizza Bianca, it’s a game-changer.
 Definitely worth a visit, no matter how far you gotta drive!